 - begins by supporting the professional learning of our staff and building their capacity to develop strategies, resources, programs and initiatives that honour our students’ stories and perspectives, while supporting their personal growth, high school completion, and career pathways to post-secondary studies or the world of work

 - involves supporting all students to meet their personalized learning needs through holistic and culturally responsive educational strategies.
 This could involve connections to Elders, Strategists, Specialists, Diversity and Learning Support Advisors and other resource people for classroom visits and programs.

 - involves connecting and referring students and their families to cultural and educational opportunities beyond the school, within the community

 - includes building the capacity of parents, staff and students to help develop strong connections and communication with the school community

-The CBE supports 3,942 self-identified First Nations, Métis and Inuit students in 218 schools who have self-identified their status through the Alberta Education Aboriginal Learner Data Collection Initiative.
-First Nations, Metis and Inuit students can self-declare their Aboriginal ancestry upon registration into the CBE on the student registration form.
+The CBE supports self-identified First Nations, Métis and Inuit students who have self-identified their status through the Alberta Education Aboriginal Learner Data Collection Initiative.
+First Nations, Métis and Inuit students can self-declare their Indigenous ancestry upon registration into the CBE on the student registration form.
 This identification will carry forward each year until such time as parents request it to be removed.
-Funding provided to the CBE for Aboriginal student programing is based on the number of self-identified Aboriginal students confirmed registered in our schools each year.
 For information on Self-Declaration: https://archive.education.alberta.ca/teachers/fnmi/aldci/faq.aspx

 How to Get Support

-To discuss how your student's needs are being met or to find out what options are available for your First Nations, Métis or Inuit Learner, please contact your child’s school or Learning at 403-817-7664.
+To discuss how your student's needs are being met or to find out what options are available for your First Nations, Métis or Inuit learner, please contact your child’s school or Michelle Ranger at firstname.lastname@example.org.